Schmeeckle Reserve Staff

 sbuchhol@uwsp.edu

-Sunshine is a volunteer who manages the nature-themed gift shop in the Schmeeckle Reserve Visitor Center.
-Sunshine has served in this role since 2016.
-In addition, she works with the Friends of Schmeeckle Reserve to enhance the bird viewing area in Schmeeckle and develop family-friendly programs and materials.
-Sunshine is a graduate of the UW-Stevens Point College of Natural Resources with a degree in environmental education and interpretation.
-In her free time, she loves exploring the Reserve with her husband, Jim, and their son, Walden.
+Sunshine manages the nature-themed gift shop in the Schmeeckle Reserve Visitor Center.
+She began volunteering in this role in 2016 and joined the staff part-time in 2025.
+Sunshine is a graduate of the UW–Stevens Point College of Natural Resources, where she earned a degree in environmental education and interpretation.
+In her free time, she enjoys exploring the Reserve with her husband, Jim, and their son, Walden.